Arsany07/Filtering/README.md

-# Filtering and Edge Detection
+# Image Processing App

-The Filtering and Edge Detection Application is a PyQt5-based tool for manipulating images.
+The Image Processing App Application is a PyQt5-based tool for manipulating images.

 ## Table of Contents